Blog Post

-When you are ready to get rid of your TV, it makes sense to first see if someone else can still use it before chucking it away.
-The reason why is simple: electronic waste makes up only 2% of landfill volume, but accounts for nearly 70% of the toxic waste found there.
+When you're ready to replace your old TV, it's a good idea to first check if someone else can still use it.
+The reason is simple: electronic waste makes up only 2% of landfill volume but accounts for nearly 70% of the toxic waste found there.

 Why You Should Recycle TVs and Other E-Waste

-Every year, the world produces over 50 million metric tons of electronic waste.
+Every year, we produce more than 50 million metric tons of electronic waste globally.
 That includes everything from old TVs and computers to phones, tablets, and kitchen appliances.
-And that number keeps climbing as technology evolves and devices get replaced faster than ever.
+As technology evolves and devices are replaced faster than ever, this number only keeps growing.

 The problem is that much of this e-waste contains hazardous materials like lead, mercury, cadmium, and flame retardants.
 These substances seep into groundwater, contaminate soil, and contribute to long-term environmental damage.

-At the same time, electronics are also full of valuable materials that can be recovered, with precious metals like gold, silver, and palladium, along with copper, aluminum, and high-grade plastics that can be processed and reused to manufacture new products.
+At the same time, electronics are full of valuable materials that can be recovered.
+Precious metals including gold, silver, and palladium, along with copper, aluminum, and high-grade plastics, can be processed and reused to manufacture new products.

-According to the EPA, recycling one million laptops saves enough energy to power over 3,500 U.S. homes for a year.
-Now add TVs, monitors, phones, and all the other e-waste we generate, and the amount of energy that could be saved becomes massive.
+According to the EPA, recycling one million laptops saves enough energy to power 3,500 U.S. homes for one year.
+Add in TVs, monitors, phones, and all the other e-waste we generate, and the amount of energy that could be saved becomes massive.

 How to Dispose of a TV